StefanMichielse/AndroBugs_Framework/README.md

 ## Usage of Massive Analysis Tools for Unix/Linux

-**Prerequisite: Setup MongoDB and config your own MongoDB settings in "androbugs-db.cfg"**
+**Prerequisite: Setup MongoDB and configure your own MongoDB settings in "androbugs-db.cfg"**

 ####To run the massive analysis for AndroBugs Framework:####